Udhay-Adithya/form_builder_backend/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Create a LICENSE file, e.g., containing the MIT License text)*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.